 Treasure Island – Constructed as a late-1930s WPA project of quarried rock and bay-dredged landfill, this 400-acre man-made island was the site of the 1939-40 Golden Gate International Exposition, a world’s fair that celebrated the area’s two new bridges – the Bay Bridge (opened in 1936) and the Golden Gate Bridge (opened in 1937).
 Someone has assembled a delightful collection of old postcards from the fair here.

 Thereafter, the U.S. Navy, deeming it an ideal location for Pacific theater access, established Treasure Island Naval Station (which also included a portion of Yerba Buena Island) in 1941.
 In 1996, the naval base was decommissioned and opened to public control.
-Presently, Treasure Island is on the brink of becoming San Francisco’s newest residential neighborhood.
+A short bus ride from San Francisco, Treasure Island is now a residential neighborhood as well as an excellent place for tourists to go on weekends for brunch and some urban wine tasting.
+There’s the Treasure Island Museum to visit, as well, and Treecraft Distillery is also a fun stop, especially if tasting Chocolate Bourbon sounds enticing to you!

 Yerba Buena Island – Known by many different names throughout the years (including Seabird Island, Wood Island and Goat Island), this island is presently best known as the location of the Yerba Buena Tunnel which runs through its center and connects the western and eastern spans of the San Francisco-Oakland Bay Bridge.